vargadan/sprg-v-bank/docs/Exercise1_CSRF.md

     **You need to open a new instance of DevTool for the CSRF page and then reload to see the network traffic.**
    You should see that the post request sent by http://sprg-tools.el.eee.intern/csrf_local.html contains the same session Id value in the Cookie header.
    ![](images_exercises/DevTools_Requests.png)
-   The session cookie holding the session ID value is added to all request to its domain and path (localhost:8080/) automatically by the browser regardless of the page the request originates from.
+   The session ID value from the session cookie is added to the Cookie header of each request to the respective domain and path (localhost:8080/) automatically by the browser regardless of the page the request originates from.
 ## Mitigations
 * Possible mitigations against CSRF
-  * protect session cookie with same-site attributes
+  * Protect session cookie with same-site attributes
     * 'lax' if normal GET requests are safe and modifications are behind POST (or PUT/DELETE)
     * 'strict' otherwise
-    * unfortunately depends on web-framework / server / browser support (well, especially with older tech).
+    * Unfortunately,it depends on the web-framework / server / browser wether it is supported (well, especially with older tech).
-  * protect forms with CSRF token
+  * Protect forms with CSRF token
     * additional token to validate state changing requests.
 This token is not stored as a cookie, hence is not automatically added to every request by the browser.
 For a more detailed explanation please refer to https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md